Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 	- The Solus Probes from the Empathy Cores can now be variants, Spawn chances by default are the same as the enemy version's spawn chances.

-	- Archaic Wisps Variants from MysticItems' LegendaryMask now have it's own spawn rates, these by default are the same as the enemy version' spawn chances.

 - Tweaked the Following Variants

 	- Clay Soldier